 The Powder Flask: The Complete Guide For The Collector Of The Principal Accessory To The Firearm by Martin Rywell (1959) is a well-illustrated collector's guide and history of the role of the powder flask in the use of firearms, by an expert in the field.

-The Book Of Buckskinning by William H Scurlock (Editor) Muzzle-Loader Magazine.
+The Book Of Buckskinning edited by William H Scurlock (1981).
+Muzzle-Loader Magazine.
 Various editions covering all aspects of hunting and buckskinning, including guns and gun makers, shelters, making footwear, cooking and recipes, shooting, crafts, bead work, trade beads, quillwork, and costumes.

 Black Powder Snapshots by Herbert Arment Sherlock (1946).
 A great picture book, virtually a brief pictured history of black powder firearms in America.
 The vignettes and sketches show numerous accessories as well as arms and augment the historical value of the contents.
 An excellent work by an author-shooter-artist.